-Nozomi is a brand of green tea only harvested in Makinohara Plateau, Shizuoka Japan by Mt.
+Nozomi is a brand of green tea only harvested in Makinohara Plateau, Shizuoka, Japan, by Mt.
 Fuji.
-Local authorities of Makinohara City have strict guidelines on how to grow this specific brand to retain the highest quality of the one-of-the-kind green tea species.
+The local authorities of Makinohara City have strict guidelines on how to grow this specific brand to retain the highest quality of this one-of-a-kind green tea species.

 If you are sensitive to caffeine like me, you would not be drinking tea at night.
-But this hojicha maybe one that you can drink at night even you are sensitive to caffeine.
+But this hojicha may be one that you can drink at night even if you are sensitive to caffeine.

-Hojicha is roasted tea and by going through the roasted process, it removes the caffeine elements and has very low caffeine.
+Hojicha is roasted tea, and by going through the roasting process, it removes the caffeine elements and has very low caffeine.

-Hojicha has lower caffeine and less bitter than other tea, it is good to take at night for relaxation.
-Because of the low level of caffeine and soft taste, it is safe and food tea for kids and the pregnant woman.
-We have teabag version as well.
+Hojicha has lower caffeine and is less bitter than other teas; it is good to take at night for relaxation.
+Because of the low level of caffeine and soft taste, it is a safe and nutritious tea for kids and pregnant women.

 This tea pairs well with Japanese, Asian, or oily food in general, so it is a good tea to have with a meal.

-Our premium Japanese green tea is mixed with roasted popped brown rice.
-It is also known to be called "popcorn tea" because the sound of roasting rice sounds similar to the sound when making popcorn.
+Our premium Japanese green tea is mixed with roasted, popped brown rice.
+It is also known as "popcorn tea" because the sound of roasting rice sounds similar to the sound of making popcorn.

-Genmai-cha is often popular with the elder generation in Japan as it is "milder" than straight steamed green tea and easier for the stomach.
-Because it is easier for the stomach, this tea is drunk after fasting by religious fasting or after a long period of not eating food.
+Genmai-cha is often popular with the elder generation in Japan as it is "milder" than straight steamed green tea and easier on the stomach.
+Because it is easier on the stomach, this tea is drunk after fasting, whether by religious fasting or after a long period of not eating food.

-The brown rice is a high-quality Japanese mochi-gome sticky rice which adds premium taste.
+The brown rice is a high-quality Japanese mochi-gome sticky rice, which adds a premium taste.

 This tea is good for someone who loves green tea but has a sensitive stomach.

-All the tea mentioned so far are loose-leaf type.
-Now, I will cover the powdered tea type which you do not use a teapot.
+All the teas mentioned so far are loose-leaf types.
+Now, I will cover the powdered tea type, for which you do not use a teapot.

-This tea is powdered and you would be consuming the entire tea leave rather than steeping, so you get more of health benefit and known to give you more focus.
-So it is a good tea to take in the morning before work or study.
-Since it is powdered, it can easily be used for baking or smoothie.
+This tea is powdered, and you would be consuming the entire tea leaf rather than steeping it, so you get more health benefits and it is known to give you more focus.
+So it is a good tea to take in the morning before work or studying.
+Since it is powdered, it can easily be used for baking or smoothies.

-This tea is good for relieving allergies such as seasonal allergies, cedar allergies, hay fever.
+This tea is good for relieving allergies such as seasonal allergies, cedar allergies, and hay fever.

 The study has also shown that benifuki is good for MCAD (Mast Cell Activation Syndrome).

-Benifuuki contains high levels of Methylated Catechins.
-Methylated Catechins inhibits the mast cell response, which leads to preventing allergies and hay fever.
+Benifuuki contains high levels of methylated catechins.
+Methylated catechins inhibit the mast cell response, which leads to preventing allergies and hay fever.

 If you like sweet tea, this is the tea for you.